wanchain/wanmask/README.md

 # How to install WanMask locally

-WanMask is an extension for web browser (chrome).
+WanMask is an extension for web browser (Chrome).
 You can install it locally.

 ## 1. Download the latest release